All students are required to live on-campus unless they meet exceptions described

 2. Duration.
 This contract is in effect for the duration of the current academic year (including summer housing, if applicable), as long as the student remains in residence as a full-time, registered Goucher student.
 If a resident receives part-time status at any point during a semester already in progress, the student will be required to move off-campus unless, given available space, the student is approved to remain on campus by the Office of Residential Life.

 3. Vacation Periods.
 The residence hall opening/closing schedule is available to all residents on the Residential Life website and is emailed to all residents prior to the start of the academic year.
 Students may not remain in residence during vacation periods when the halls are officially closed.
-Violations will be referred to the Office of Public Safety and/or the Office of Residential Life.
+Violations will be referred to the Office of Campus Safety and/or the Office of Residential Life.
 Exceptions to this policy are made for those students authorized to participate in college-sponsored programs such as academic programs and athletic programs, in season, and nine-month residents, all of whom must receive approval from the Office of Residential Life.

 4. The College's Responsibility.
 Goucher College agrees to provide housing as described in the Academic Catalogue and Campus Handbook.
 It will also provide heat, water, electricity, and maintenance service during the times that the college is in session.